This summer, join us for one of our Primarily Teaching workshops for educators on using historical documents in the classroom.

 You will explore a specific topic that fits within the theme Conflict and Compromise, researching primary sources like letters, reports, petitions, case files, photographs, and more.
 (Conflict and Compromise in History is the National History Day (NHD) 2018 theme.
 Participation in NHD is not required.)

-- Migratory Farm Labor and Immigration at The Harry S. Truman Library and Museum in Independence, MO, from June 26 to June 30, 2017.
-(Waitlist only)
+- Migratory Farm Labor and Immigration at The Harry S. Truman Library and Museum in Independence, MO, June 26-30

 You will identify between 3 and 5 items (documents, photos, maps, etc.) to digitize and make available online.
 We will add these to our online tool for teaching with documents— DocsTeach.org—while you’re onsite.
 During the workshop, you’ll produce a DocsTeach learning activity using these digitized primary sources.